antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ---------

-We can show the relation more clearly by grouping the tumors in the 'One Gene View' according to a property in a track.
+We can show the relation more clearly by grouping the tumors in the graph according to a property in a track.
 Go to the Adjustable Settings box underneath the plot.
 At the top of that box, you can adjust the **Analysis type** with a dropdown.
 - Change this setting from single gene to *gene vs track*.
 - In the Adjustable Settings box you now have to choose a **Track** by which you want to separate the samples.
 In the drop down menu, select *mycn-amp(2 cat)*.
 And click **Submit**.
 Check the plot.
 - Try it out with a different track: select *alive*(2 cat) and click **Submit**.